 - Facilitate an after-school study group for middle school students from East Aurora and Chicago on the North Central campus every Thursday from 3:30-5:30 p.m.

 - Facilitate an evening study group for high school students from East Aurora and Chicago on the North Central campus every Thursday from 5:30-8:30 p.m.

 - Mentor high school students from East Aurora and Chicago at monthly retreats or plan and implement one-day special events at our partner schools.

 Spend your summer making a difference in the world and in the lives of kids by participating in the Junior/Senior Scholars Summer Program.
 You'll have the opportunity to work with students one-on-one, as well as gain some experience in front of a classroom full of students.
 You'll also have the chance to work with some dynamic and innovative educators who can serve as references and connections when you begin the search for your first teaching position.

 Applications for summer internships are available in November from the Career Development Center’s Internship Office, located on the main floor of the Harold and Eva White Activities Center.

 Connection with Education 100

-All education majors at North Central are required to take EDN-100: Introduction to Education as part of their course of study.
-Through the Junior/Senior Scholars Program you can complete the 10 hours of interactive field experience that's required for this course.
+All education majors at North Central are required to take EDN 101: Teaching Today as part of their course of study.
+Through the Junior/Senior Scholars Program you can complete the 10 of your 15 hours of interactive field experience that's required for this course.
 This is a great way to explore the teaching profession, make a difference in the lives of kids, learn about the challenges and rewards of teaching and learning in urban America and complete a course requirement at the same time.